jet26cheng/Project-3-Backend/README.md

 ##### By Maripi Bartosch and Jeddy Cheng

 ###### [Whatsapp Clone](https://project3-whatsapp.netlify.app/)
-use this URL to access the backend database! and to look at each object within the database you would want to use each respected link below
+use this URL to access the backend database!
+To look at each object within the database you would want to use each respected link below

 https://obscure-dawn-52977.herokuapp.com/